rosyberti/website/python-visualization/scatterplot.md

 ```

 For this new `species` variable, we will use a matplotlib function called `cmap` to create a "color map".
+A color map is a set of RGBA colors built into matplotlib that can be "mapped" to specific values in a data set.

 Alongside `cmap`, we will also need a variable `c` which is can take a few different forms:

 *   A single string representing a color
 *   A sequence of color specifications